uwsampl/lastlayer/README.md

 generating a wrapper interface for these resources in similar fashion to what [SWIG](http://www.swig.org/) does for C and C++ programs.
 Moreover, there is no special requirements on how close to completion the hardware design is for integrating it with other programming languages.
-One could integrate a desgin based on a simple `AND` gate or fully fledge hardware design such as a processor using this tool.
+One could integrate a desgin based on a simple logical gate or fully fledge hardware design such as a processor using this tool.
 Concretely, the tool provides the following features:

 * Automatic wrapper interface generation, which generates Direct Programming Interface (DPI) functions